Santa Catalina Ranger District Trail Planning

 What helped inform the draft plan?

 We built the plan through open and thoughtful collaboration.
 The first step in this process was a 70-day sensing period using an interactive map.
 That opportunity generated over 3,000 comments and responses.
 Throughout 2022, the CNF hosted focus groups, partnership discussions and virtual and in-person collaborative meetings with recreation users and other partners.
+Over 100 individuals and organizations submitted comments on the draft plan in November 2022, and numerous adjustments were made as a result.

 See what was submitted during public sensing: